SDTC-CPMed/scDrugPrio/vignettes/sample_workflow_scDrugPrio.md

 }
 ```

-This above code creates one file for every iteration.
-Let’s have a look:
+This above code creates one file for every iteration (one iteration for every set of DEGs).
+Let’s have a look on one of them:

 ``` r
 data <- read.table(file = paste("Sample_output/network_distances/drug-disease_closest_distances_vs_random_bin_adjusted__Cluster_0.txt", sep=""), sep ="\t", header = T, stringsAsFactors = F)